LucaSidoti/ReadTheDocs-ROS2_Basics/source/prep_work_1.rst

    .. tab:: Task 6

-      Return to the main *game* directory
+      Return to the main *challenge* directory

    .. tab:: Solution 6